 - Mix your solutions (both C-41 and Black and White developer) according to the instructions on the packaging to make working strength solutions.

-- Take your working strength solutions of black and white developer, color developer, and blix and put them in a sink or tub.
+- Take your working strength solutions of a black and white developer, color developer, and blix and put them in a sink or tub.

 - After allowing the solutions to heat up, check the temp of the water bath with your thermometer.
 Add hot water until the water bath is about 105 F (41 C).
 Keep an eye on the temperature.
 The solutions will be at the correct temperature when the water bath reaches 102 F (39 C).